FAQs: Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement

 • a copy of your birth certificate, if you are a J-2 child age 21 or over.

 Yes.
-Since the fee is a processing fee, it is kept whether your waiver request is approved or denied.
+Since the fee is a processing fee, it is non-refundable, regardless of the decision.
 However, you should use the same case number as used in your first request for any subsequent applications.

 Skills List